 Folic Acid Awareness Week timeline

-Folic acid began to make an appearance in common foods, as it’s artificially added to enriched flour, rice, pasta, and bread in the U.S.
+Folic acid increasingly makes an appearance in common foods, as it’s artificially added to enriched flour, rice, pasta, and bread in the U.S.

-Some companies started launching vitamins that contained folic acid — perfect for women of childbearing age.
+Some supplement companies started launching vitamins that contained B9.

-Dr. Lucy Wills fist discovered that folate was needed in order to prevent anemia in pregnancy, thus launching further research into the importance of folic acid.
+Dr. Lucy Wills first discovered that folate was needed in order to prevent anemia in pregnancy, thus launching further research into the importance of folic acid.

-The textbook, "Observationes Medicae," written by Dr. Nicholas Tulp, mentioned spina bifida for the first time in print.
+The textbook, "Tabulae Anatomicae," written by Christianus Welsch, mentioned spina bifida for the first time in print.

 How to Observe Folic Acid Awareness Week

-A lack of folic acid can lead to some unfortunate neural tube defects in unborn babies.
-Take the time to better inform yourself about the ways which some can be prevented.
+As we’ve seen, lack of folic acid can lead to some unfortunate and serious neural tube defects in unborn babies.
+Take the time to better inform yourself about the ways in which some defects can be prevented.
 Knowledge is power.

-Help call attention to Folic Acid Awareness Week by giving it some love on your socials.
+Help call attention to National Folic Acid Awareness Week by giving it some love on your socials.
 The more people who know about the importance of folic acid, the better.
 (Hint: Official social media “kits” can be found on the .gov sites that focus on folic acid.)